Goma Dofu: How to Enjoy Japanese Sesame Tofu

 Goma Dofu is a food widely enjoyed in Japan, bought at supermarkets.
 Regarding the production area, Nara and Wakayama Prefectures are well known.

 Sesame Tofu is an essential of the Shojin Ryori cuisine served at Buddhist temples on Mt.
 Koya, Wakayama.
 The mountain is a holy site of the Shingon sect of Buddhism, inscribed as a World Heritage Site of Unesco in 2004.

 The Goma Dofu, seen around the Eiheiji temple in Eiheiji Town, Fukui, also has an established reputation.
 Eiheiji (永平寺) is one of the headquarters temples of the Soto Zen sect, by the way.

 As for eating, we enjoy Goma Dofu in various ways, which include the following.

 As a Side Dish

-Goma Dofu is usually eaten on its own and is not used in other dishes, because it has a distinctive strong flavor from the contained sesame oil.
-When eating, like cold tofu, it is typically dressed with soy sauce and garnished with wasabi.
+Generally, Goma Dofu is not used in other dishes because it has a strong sesame flavor.
+When eating, as with cold Tofu or Hiyayakko, we typically dress it with soy sauce and garnish it with wasabi.